 Identification: AT-R1

 Name: The type of "R" message

-Description: This code allows to identify the type of "R" message in the handling of the SCT Inst Transaction
+Description: This code allows to identify the type of "R" message in the handling of the SCT Inst Transaction.

+Value range: Reject

-Value range: RejectRecall
+Value range:

 Identification: AT-R2

 Name: The Identification of the type of party initiating the "R" message

 Description: This attribute contains a code identifying the type of party initiating the Reject message or the Recall message.

 Value range: Values applying for Reject messages:

 o CSM

 o Beneficiary Bank

 Values applying for Recall messages:

 o Originator

 o Originator Bank